- Program Code:3508

-Centennial College's Health Informatics Technology program teaches you to intersect information technology with health care systems to help health professionals make informed decisions, reduce errors and deliver efficient service to their patients.
+Centennial College's Health Informatics Technology program combines knowledge of both software engineering and health care systems.
 In this advanced technology diploma program's courses, you learn to design, develop and maintain the next generation of electronic health records applications and many other exciting software products.

 Under the umbrella of the School of Engineering Technology and Applied Science, this program covers: